sim4ia/sigir2025/index.md

 Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy.

 ## Updates
 - 16 May 2025: We released the [training data and the dockerized simulation environment](https://github.com/sim4ia/sigir2025-shared-task)!
 Check it out.
+More [information on the micro shared task](#micro-shared-task) is available.

 ## About